danvergara/dblab/README.md

 #### Key bindings configuration

 Key bindings can be configured through the `.dblab.yaml` file.
 There is a field called `keybindings` where key bindings can be modified.
+By default, the keybindings are not loaded, so you need to use the `--keybindings` or `-k` flag to load them.
 See the example to see the full list of the key bindings subject to change.
 The file shows the default values.
 The list of the available key bindings belongs to the [tcell](https://github.com/gdamore/tcell) library.
 Specifically, see the [KeyNames map](https://github.com/gdamore/tcell/blob/781586687ddb57c9d44727dc9320340c4d049b11/key.go#L83), for an accurate reference.

 #### .dblab.yaml example